 Setting up solar power for van living can be a complicated subject

 As proven by the aforementioned headache and the one I got just writing this post, rigging up your own solar powered adventure van can be a complicated subject.
 This post barely scratched the surface and focused on what we did.
 For our needs.

-Our 100W panel and the Yeti 400 power our 2 laptops, 1 tablet, 3 phones, 2 Kindles, a cell signal booster, 4 overhead lights, a coffee grinder, a handheld vacuum, and an electric water heater.
+Our 100W panel and the Yeti 400 power our 2 laptops, 1 tablet, 3 phones, 2 Kindles, a cellphone signal booster (need this!), 4 overhead lights, a coffee grinder, a handheld vacuum, and an electric water heater.

 We’ve been on the road for almost a year and we’ve never had to go without power!
-The only time we ran low was when we encountered one rainy day after another in Colorado, but even then it never dropped below 40%.
+The only time we ran low was when we encountered one rainy day after another in Colorado, but even then the battery never dropped below 40%.

 Your mileage WILL vary

 On the road, we ran into other vans that have these super awesome battery banks and were awed, AWED, at the array of electronics they run: electric water heater, water pump, refrigerator, TV, toaster oven (!), and more.
-It was truly a home on wheels (as opposed to our van that’s more like a tent on wheels.)
+It was truly a home on wheels (while our van is more like a tent on wheels.)

 (If you’re looking into a bigger setup, our friends from Traipsing About wrote a detailed report on their solar setup build here.
 So did the couple behind Exploring Alternatives, you can read about their setup here).